rodber/blog/_posts/2020/2020-07-23-hello-chevere.md

 ## Getting started

 Want to use Chevere?!
 Awesome, go to [chevere.org](https://chevere.org/) where you can learn everything about it.
-Everything MIT licensed.

 Chances are that you won't have any _puta_ clue on how to use it anyway.
 Don't mind, feel free to contact me if you want me to review your existing system and how Chevere could help you.